-Hybrid models make it easy to use independent consultants
+Hybrid models make it easy to use private equity independent consultants

 For firms that have never worked with independent consultants, it may seem daunting.
 The market is fragmented, and the entire process – from finding and selecting the right candidate, to scoping and managing project – might seem more cumbersome and complex than simply calling an established consulting house for a proposal.
 It doesn’t have to be.

 Intermediaries, such as Outvise, have large high quality talent pools and can handle the peskier parts, like selecting and contracting candidates.
 If needed, many, like Outvise’s Private Equity team, can even take on project scoping, day-to-day management and overall project leadership.
 These kind of hybrid models offer private equity the flexibility, experience and other advantages of using independent consultants, without any of the drawbacks.